-A work of art was requested in front of the police station south of the main entrance.
-Artist Bob Bonies designed a powerful vertically oriented plastic for this; a visual center that determines the surrounding space.
-Bonies wanted elements from the building, such as a roof and stairs, to be reflected in the image.
-The dimensions of this image are therefore in line with the structure of the building.
-The artist was also inspired by image-determining elements from Hoogvliet and Rotterdam (such as harbor elements and cranes).
-This image is a typical example of environmental art from the 80.
+A work of art was requested for the forecourt of the police station south of the main entrance.
+Artist Bob Bonies designed a powerful vertically oriented plastic for this; a visual center that defines the surrounding space.
+Bonies wanted elements from the building, such as a roof and a staircase, to be reflected in the image.
+The dimensions of this image therefore match the pattern of the building.
+Furthermore, the artist was inspired by iconic elements from Hoogvliet and Rotterdam (such as harbor elements and cranes).
+This statue is a typical example of environmental art from the 80s.

-Bob Bonies (The Hague, 1937) studied at the Free Academy and the Royal Academy of Visual Arts in The Hague and Stockholm.
-He carried out assignments for the ministries of WVC and VROM, NS, PTT and various municipalities such as Amsterdam, The Hague and Rotterdam.
-He was a consultant for the government and various municipalities, as well as the Council for the Arts.
+Bob Bonies (The Hague, 1937) was educated at the Free Academy and the Royal Academy of Visual Arts in The Hague and Stockholm.
+He carried out assignments for, among others, the ministries of WVC and VROM, NS, PTT and various municipalities such as Amsterdam, The Hague and Rotterdam.
+He was an advisor to the State and various municipalities, as well as to the Arts Council.
 He was also director of the Free Academy in The Hague.
-Bonies was a member of the New Images League.
+Bonies was a member of the Liga Nieuwe Beelden.